scalegenius/pg_bitemporal/docs/pg_bitemporal_reference.md

 Returns: INTEGER

-_We strongly recommend to use the latter one, the first signature is non-compatiable with PG 10 and up, and is retained solely for the backward compatiability, will be eventually retired.
-In addition, the performance of the second version is much better._

 _bitemporal update has some significant limitations on it's usage.
 The most restrictive is that the search criteria are limited to the EQUAL to some